shodgkins/FTIRbaselines/README.md

 aliph28 (2850): aliphatics, lipids, and waxes
 aliph29 (2920): aliphatics, lipids, and waxes

 For details on the use of this program, including a tutorial and description of all output files, see the included file "procedure for R program.docx".
-For further questions, contact the author, Dr. Suzanne Hodgkins (suzanne.b.hodgkins@gmail.com).

 # Licensing
 Copyright © 2017 Suzanne Hodgkins and Florida State University.